nicklafferty/craftycody/content/life/south-padre-island-tx.md

 [My hat](https://amzn.to/3xpqx0b) is a _touch_ big for my head, but it's still cute and allows me to wear a ponytail or bun while keeping the sun off my face.
 By big, I mean it covers my ears just a bit but stays put on my head.
 The adjustable band is velcro and there's an adorable, subtle bow on the back.
 I ordered beige brown and it was only $15.

 I did a lot of research into sunglasses and ultimately went with [this pair of sunnies](https://amzn.to/3Le8Aas) from J+S. I ordered a size large with pink mirror lenses.
-They look great, are inexpensive, and will protect your eyes.
+They look great, are inexpensive, and, most importantly, will protect your eyes.

-Men's swim shorts always have convenient pockets, but it always seems like women's clothes get left out.
-I found this [pair of high-waisted shorts](https://amzn.to/3RYUH2f) with a zip-up pocket and always wear them when I do anything in the water.
+Men's swim shorts always have convenient pockets, but it seems like women's clothes get left out.
+I found this [pair of high-waisted shorts](https://amzn.to/3RYUH2f) with a zip-up pocket and usually wear them when I do anything in the water.
 They're also great for working out because they're so lightweight and dry quickly.

 ![](/uploads/pxl_20220911_002550820.jpg)